 Anger can impair all of your driving skills.
-You might take risks people believe that "road rage" is as dangerous as drunk driving.
+You might take risks Some people believe that "road rage" is as dangerous as drunk driving.
 Do you agree?
+What makes you think that way?

 The driver might remain angry long after the people have cleared his path.